manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 ## Conclusion:

-In this article, we briefly discussed the various methods for iterating two lists in parallel using simple examples and Python code in python language.
+In this article, we briefly discussed the various methods for iterating two lists in parallel using simple examples and Python code in Python language.